While the Japanese nuclear crisis might upstage the Gulf crisis, it hasn’t gone away.

 Gulf residents are still getting sick, the number of dolphins and whales killed by the spill appears to be many times higher than officials previously believed.
 Dead turtles are washing up in Mississippi.
 And see these photos from my favorite photographer, Julie Dermansky:

-And just-released confidential BP and government emails confirm my previous posts showing:
+And just-released confidential BP and government emails confirm our previous posts showing:

 - The government is keeping scientists away from “ground zero” of the oil spill and – for that reason – scientists cannot accurately measure the size of the oil spill